jacquetpi/scroogevm/README.md

 ls *.json
 ```

 Second, execute ScroogeVM on one of the traces with different strategies.
-Three are available : percentile, doa, greedy (the latest being the computation introduced in our approach).
+Three are available : percentile, doa and greedy (the latest being the computation introduced in our approach).
 Implementation can be seen in _model/oversubscriptioncomputation.py_

 From the `scroogevm` directory, run all three strategies on one trace with the following script:
 ```bash
 source venv/bin/activate